 While many people, particularly police officers, have been critical of the trend toward expanding the role of the female police, other observers have welcomed such a move.
 They have suggested that women will bring a new dimension to policing.
-Women are assumed to be less agressive and "more likely to rely on their tact and ingenuity in confrontations.
+Women are assumed to be less aggressive and "more likely to rely on their tact and ingenuity in confrontations.
 They can cool, defuse, and de-escalate many heated situations" (Bouza, 1975:7).
 Some, like Sherman (1973), feel that this will have a profound impact on police departments.
 He suggests that women will precipitate less violence because their pattern of interaction with citizens will be different from that of male officers.
 This reduction in the amount of violence involving the police will, in turn, improve the image the public has of the police.
-Sherman suggests that men will learn that they can accomplish their goals more effectively by reducing the amount of violence which they use, and that this will lead to a change in the style of policing used by men.
+Sherman suggests that effectively by reducing the amount of violence which they use, and that this will lead to a change in the style of policing used by men.